mesonbuild/meson/docs/markdown/Rewriter.md

 For more information see the help output of the rewrite kwargs command.

+Note msys bash may expand `/` to a path.
+Passing `//` will be converted to `/` by msys bash but in order to keep usage shell-agnostic, the rewrite command also allows `//` as the function ID such that it will work in both msys bash and other shells.

 ### Setting the project default options

 For setting and deleting default options, use the following command: